akyndofgreanishlite/prototype-template/README.md

 Basic template for design prototypes.
 Based on [Medium: Archetyping: Prototyping for Pros, Part 1](https://blog.prototypr.io/archetyping-prototyping-for-pros-part-1-8e93b273c400#.cj2ql5pgq).

 To get setup, open Terminal, and install the command line dev tools (smaller than installing all of XCode from the app store).
-This might still take some time.
+This might still take a while.

 ```
 xcode-select --install